getsolus/help-center-docs/docs/packaging/package.yml.md

 ### Usage

 Macros are prefixed with `%`, and are substituted before your script is executed.
-Macros ending with `%` are used to provide directory names or build values, to the script.
+Macros ending with `%` are used to provide directory names or build values to the script.

 ```bash
 # Run the configure macro with the given arguments